Niall Montgomery: Legacy and archives

 A collection of his writings on Dublin's architecture and Irish modernist literature was slated for posthumous publication (as of 2015).

 Personal life and death

 Montgomery married Róisín Hopkins.
 They had four children: Rose Mary, Susan, Ruth, and James.

 He died in Dublin on 11 March 1987 in the Adelaide Hospital, after a short illness.
-According to Flat Singles Press, Montgomery had planned terminal 1: Arrivals, but did not complete it before his passing on 11 March 1987.
+According to Flat Singles Press, Montgomery had planned terminal 1: Arrivals, but did not complete it before his passing.